colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qA4WdrY6aPk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+Now with this algorithm we can reduce all of the artist representations to smaller sets.
+If we use $$k$$ hash functions we will have a signature of size $$k$$ for each artist.
+This means that the time complexity of comparing two sets (artists) is now $$O(k)$$, which is independent of the size of the original sets.

 ### Further improvement

 Using the MinHash algorithm, we can reduce the computational complexity of computing similarities between pairs of artists but there is still one more issue.
 In order to implement the recommendation feature we still need to compute the similarities between every pair of artists.
 This is quadratic in running time, if $$n$$ is the number of artists, we need to make $${n \choose 2} = \frac{n(n-1)}{2} = O(n^2)$$ comparisons.
 If $$n$$ is large, even with parallelization, this will be a horribly slow computation.

 We're in luck because there's another ingenious method called Locality-sensitive hashing (LSH) that uses the minhash signatures to find candidate pairs.
-Which means that we'll only have to compute the similarities for the candidates, rather than for every pair.
+This means that we'll only have to compute the similarities for the candidates, rather than for every pair.
 I'll write about LSH in the next post.
-Until then :v:.
+Until then, :v:.

 <!-- ## Further reading